rosemschneider/recursion/analysis/recursionAnalysis.md

 ```

 ### Fig 3a/b
-Separate graphs for productivity groups, sorted by ascending IHC
+Separate graphs for productivity groups, sorted by ascending IHC.
+One participant was coded as non-productive despite having an FHC of 100 because they made more than 3 errors.
 ![](recursionAnalysis_files/figure-html/unnamed-chunk-20-1.png)<!-- -->![](recursionAnalysis_files/figure-html/unnamed-chunk-20-2.png)<!-- -->

 Number of kids who counted to 99+ spontaneously on IHC plus those whose FHC = 99+ without prompting